Ahead of your arrival, we ask you to prepare for the Summer School by performing two tasks.

 1. SPATIAL PLANNING ICON.

 You need to explain ONE SPATIAL PLANNING ICON in YOUR OWN COUNTRY in 3 slides in 3 minutes (1 minute per slide) in terms of social, economic and environmental sustainability.
 You need to read document number 1 to understand what we mean by “Spatial Planning Icon”.
-Please, prepare an image of an icon to show .
-This is a VERY SHORT EXERCISE.
-Remember you will have only 3 minutes to explain.
-(At TU Delft, we take short presentations very seriously, so you will not have extra time!).
+Please, prepare an image of a planning icon to show.

 You also need to watch: A simple introduction to the Dutch Delta (the context where we will work) at: https://www.youtube.com/watch?v=lcBHIztx2Gw